WANdisco/wandisco-documentation/docs/quickstarts/operation/hdp_sandbox_fusion_stop_start.md

 ---
 id: hdp_sandbox_fusion_stop_start
-title: How to safely shutdown and start up Hortonworks Sandbox and WANdisco Fusion
+title: Shut down or start up HDP Sandbox and WANdisco Fusion
 sidebar_label: Stop/Start HDP Sandbox & WANdisco Fusion
 ---

-This guide is for when you want to safely shutdown or start up a Hortonworks Sandbox and WANdisco Fusion installation.

 ## Shutting down

 The steps should be carried out prior to shutting down the Docker host itself.

-### Shutdown HDP Sandbox services
+### Stop HDP Sandbox services

-Log in to the Ambari UI, and shutdown all services.
+Log in to the Ambari UI, and stop all services.

 `http://<docker_IP_address>:8080`